AaronEC/CBR-House-Price-Recommender/README.md

 Ensure sample databases are in same directory as .py file Run the .py file, the output will appear in the terminal/console

-# How it works
+# How it works:
-The program has a simple case-based operation
+The program has a simple case-based AI operation.

 It compares each previously sold house (which is within 0.25 miles of the customers house, as per client’s specification) and assigns each one a relative value.

-This relative value is based on the weighted values (as weighted by the client) in the database for each house (size, amount of rooms etc)
+This relative value is based on the weighted values (as weighted by the client) in the database.

+for each house (size, amount of rooms etc).

-These weights can be changed in the “weights” section of the code If the relative value is 1, it is the same value as the customers’ house.
+These weights can be changed in the “weights” section of the code.

+If the relative value is 1, it is the same value as the customers’ house.

 If the relative value is < 1 it is worth less than the customers’ house.

 If the relative value is > 1 it is worth less than the customers’ house.

 The system then finds the house with the closest relative value to the customers house and sets the customers house value based on the relative value of that closest match.

-E.g. If the closest matched house is worth 100,000 and has a relative value of 0.99 to the customers house, the customers house is worth 101,000 The system also adjusts for inflation as per client’s request (3% every 3 months since sale)
+E.g. If the closest matched house is worth 100,000 and has a relative value of 0.99 to the customers house, the customers house is worth 101,000.

+The system also adjusts for inflation as per client’s request (3% every 3 months since sale).

-# Original brief
+# Original brief:
 “When a new client approaches us to sell their house, the first thing we do is go through a valuation process.
 This means finding the right selling price for the house.
 We do this by comparing the client’s house with similar properties that we’ve sold recently.
 The more a recently